 At the top of the report you’ll see three overview numbers detailing your competitor’s use of advertising:

 Keywords: the total number of keywords where the domain was found with a PPC ad ranking in up to 8 Google Ads positions.

-Traffic: the estimated traffic coming from these paid keywords (based on keyword search volume and CTR averages per position).
+Traffic: the estimated monthly traffic coming from these paid keywords (based on keyword search volume and CTR averages per position).

 Traffic Cost: the estimated price of paying for the PPC ads to rank in the positions we found them ranking in the past month.